This document will go over the very basics of how to use Bombadillo.

 - q closes the application

-When you’re viewing a document, most of the time when a number is shown you can press space and enter the number to follow that link.
+When you’re viewing a document, most of the time when a number is shown on the left side of the screen you can press space and enter the number to follow that link.
 Bombadillo supports a variety of different protocols; some, like HTTP, must be enabled through configuration options like

 webmode.
 Review the man page for more information.